darkreactions/DRP/setup.md

 This also applies to the pre-push hook.

+You must also have `TESTING` set to `True` in your `settings.py` file.

+To run specific tests, provided the test is conformant to the template test (which they should be if you are writing new tests!), one can simply execute the test:

+`path/to/DRP/test.py`

+Else, one can run the entire test suite from the management script:

+`./manage.py run_tests`

 ###For the time being...

 If you are reading this setup instruction manual, you are working on the refactoring mission of the DRP.
 This comes with some rules: